-Caprio, Laeven, and Levine (2007) examine if bank valuations (relative to book values) are higher where owners have stronger rights (Rights), as measured by an antidirector index, and whether this result is stronger when a larger share of cash flows (CF) accrues to the owners.
-The first column of Table 10 replicates Table 5 (column 1) of Caprio, Laeven, and Levine (2007).
+Caprio et al. (2007) examine if bank valuations (relative to book values) are higher where owners have stronger rights (Rights), as measured by an anti-director index, and whether this result is stronger when a larger share of cash flows (CF) accrues to the owners.
+The first column of Table 10 replicates Table 5, column (1) of Caprio et al. (2007).
 Column (2) includes quadratic terms and centers the variables before interacting.
-The very large t-statistic found for the main term, "rights", in column 1 turns insignificant and both main variables change signs.
-The non-centered implementation of Caprio, Laeven, and Levine (2007), in our opinion, gives a potentially misleading impression of the effect of the main terms; for example, the t-statistic of "rights" in column 1 implies that there is large significant effect of ownership rights on valuation when owners' cash-flow share is nil.
-But a cash-flow share of nil is meaningless.
-Better news for the published paper is that the interaction terms which are the authors' main focus clearly are robustly estimated.
+The very large t statistic found for the main term, "rights," in column (1) turns insignificant and both main variables change signs.
+The non-centered implementation of Caprio et al. (2007), in our opinion, gives a potentially misleading impression of the effect of the main terms; for example, the t statistic of "rights" in column (1) implies that there is large significant effect of ownership rights on valuation when owners' cash-flow share is nil.
+But, a cash-flow share of nil is meaningless.
+Better news for the published paper is that the interaction terms, which are the authors' main focus, are clearly estimated robustly.

 Finally, in Table 11, we explore a specific set of results from Spilimbergo (2009), that the interaction of "students abroad" with "democracy in host country" has a negative effect on the Polity2 measure of democracy.
-This is a panel-data analysis (country by time) with both time- and country-fixed effects which implies that the coefficients to the main terms, are determined by these variable after country and time means have been subtracted.
+This is a panel-data analysis (country by time) with both time- and country-fixed effects which implies that the coefficients to the main terms are determined by these variable after country and time means have been subtracted.
 We ask if the results are robust to potentially country-varying slopes to the main terms by removing country-specific averages before interacting.
-The first column shows the results reported in Spilimbergo (2009) while the second column replicates the analysis using the data posted by Spilimbergo on the web site of the American Economic Review-we need both, in order to ascertain that any deviation between our results and the results in the American Economic Review is not due the discrepancy between the posted data and the data actually used by Spilimbergo.
-The results are very similar between those columns except the R-square is much higher using the posted data.
-In column (3), we show the results using interactions that are demeaned countryby-country.
-The results are clearly not robust to this alternative specification-the coefficient to (non-interacted) "students abroad" becomes insignificant while the coefficient to the interaction changes from significantly negative to (nearly significantly) positive.
-Within the setting of our paper, it will take us too far afield to discuss in detail whether country-varying slopes in this setting is a reasonable alternative empirical specification for Spilimbergo's study, although it does not seem far fetched that growth of, say, democracy, varies across countries.
-Our main point is that, in general, in panel studies using data from heterogenous cross-sectional units it may be a reasonable alternative (unless rules out by theory) and it will often be reasonable to examine robustness against this alternative.
+The first column shows the results reported in Spilimbergo (2009), while the second column replicates the analysis using the data posted by Spilimbergo on the web site of the American Economic Review-we need to display both to ascertain that any deviation between our results and the results in the American Economic Review is not due the discrepancy between the posted data and the data actually used by Spilimbergo.
+The results are similar for those columns, except the $R^2$ is much higher using the posted data.
+In column (3), we show the results using interactions that are demeaned country-by-country.
+The results are clearly not robust to this alternative specification-the coefficient to (non-interacted) "students abroad" becomes insignificant, while the coefficient to the interaction changes from significantly negative to (nearly significantly) positive.
+Within the setting of our paper, it will take us too far afield to discuss in detail whether country-varying slopes in this setting is a reasonable alternative empirical specification for Spilimbergo's study although it does not seem far fetched that growth of, say, democracy varies across countries.
+Our main point is that, in general, in panel studies using data from heterogenous cross-sectional units, it may be a reasonable alternative (unless ruled out by theory) and it will often be reasonable to examine robustness against this alternative.